Aspects of the Common

 Summary of Cost

-Upper part of Common
+Upper part of Common74

-Green near Station 35
+Green near Station35

 In view of the appointment of a Common Keeper a residence would be required which should be on or facing the Common.
 A building of the ‘Chalet’ type would harmonize with the surroundings and might be so planned as to afford accommodation for parties as at the ‘Swiss cottage’, Box Hill.